serhoades1/CS-201/README.md

 # CS-201
-Projects completed in CS 201 course
+Projects completed in CS 201 course.
+Only ST.hpp and parseNew.cpp were made by myself.
+All other files were provided by professor.